 whether it is restricted to one (or at most very few) periods

-whether the effect is, or is likely to be, noticeable (specifically, any effects which are difficult to distinguish from the normal variation in a series will not be special)
+whether the effect is, or is likely to be, noticeable (specifically, any effects that are difficult to distinguish from the normal variation in a series will not be special)

 the views of users

-ONS will routinely identify events which may affect the series it publishes, and provide commentary on them alongside published figures as appropriate.
+ONS will routinely identify events that may affect the series it publishes, and provide commentary on them alongside published figures as appropriate.

 ONS will not attempt to quantify the impact on any directly affected statistical outputs based mainly on movements in the time series (because of the difficulty of distinguishing them from other factors).

 ONS will consider whether any of the following procedures should be used to provide further supporting information:

 in exceptional circumstances where the available data supports a direct estimate of sufficient quality, an effect of the impact of the special event may be made

 collection of additional qualitative data to provide contextual information on the effect of an event